Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage and likes to share its mysteries, culture & current issues.

 The main feature of Lhamo is its mask.
 It is from this mask that the audience can identify the characters in the opera.

-The King will wear a red mask, the queen will wear green mask, and religious people will wear yellow masks.
+The King wears a red mask, the queen wears a green mask, and religious people wear yellow masks.

 Reasons for Selection